graphhopper/directions-api/FAQ.md

 Your API key will not stop working.
 If this happens frequently, we'll contact you to discuss.

-## My credits do not reset, even after 24 hours.
-What is wrong?

-The credits are resetted after 24 hours, not on one specific 00:00 time or something.
-But the reset will only happen, if a new request comes in.
-So just ask the API or read the `X-RateLimit-Reset` header which gives you the number of seconds to wait.
-Also only the free package will be blocked after exceeding the limits, other packages don't have this strict policy.

 ## Where can I find the documentation or some demos?

 Our documentation is available [here](./index.md) and some demos are available for [every client](./index.md#api-clients-and-examples).
 Or have a look into [our references](https://graphhopper.com/#usecases) or at [GraphHopper Maps](https://graphhopper.com/maps/) for more advanced examples.

 ## Where can I find the pricing?

 You can find the detailed pricing in the dashboard.
 For individual requirements we offer custom packages.
-Additionally we offer support contracts and a completely self-hosted Directions API, see [here](https://graphhopper.com/#enterprise) for more details.
+Additionally we offer support contracts and a self-hosted Directions API, see [here](https://graphhopper.com/#enterprise) for more details.

 ## Can I pay on demand?